[gtranslate]

 High Flow Capacity

 Plug Valves are designed to handle large volumes of fluid efficiently.
 Their internal design often allows for a high flow capacity with minimal resistance, making them suitable for applications with demanding flow requirements.
-Now, this is important because it means Plug Valves can effectively manage substantial fluid flows without causing significant pressure drops.
+This allows higher flow capacity with minimal resistance when fully open.

 3. What is a Globe Valve?

 A Globe Valve is a type of valve used to control fluid flow in a piping system by moving a disc or plug up and down.
 This design allows for precise adjustments and reliable shutoff.
-They are known for their ability to handle various flow rates while providing a tight seal.
-Here are some key details about Globe Valves that you should know when considering it for your system:
+Globe valves are widely used in throttling and regulation service due to stable flow control characteristics.

 Structure of Globe Valve